-- 1. The information as to place of residence and principal occupation, not being within the knowledge of the Company, has been furnished by the respective directors and officers individually. - 2.
-Director's term of office expires at the annual general meeting of shareholders of the Company which they retire by rotation in accordance with the Company's Constitution. - 3.
-Member of Audit Committee, Mr Hickey is the Chair. - 4.
-Member of Remuneration and Nomination Committee, Mr Toigo is the Chair. - 5.
-In accordance with the Company's Constitution the Managing Director term of office does not expire at the annual general meeting of shareholders of the Company.
+1. The information as to place of residence and principal occupation, not being within the knowledge of the Company, has been furnished by the respective directors and officers individually.

+2. Director's term of office expires at each annual general meeting of shareholders of the Company in accordance with the Company's Constitution and TSX requirements.

+3. Member of Audit Committee, Mr Toigo is the Chair.

+4. Member of Remuneration and Nomination Committee, Mr Wall is the Chair.

-As at March 31, 2013 there were 44,830,630 Shares issued, directors and officers of the Company as a group owned or controlled approximately 2,328,133 Shares of the Company, representing approximately 5.19% of its issued and outstanding Shares.
+As at March 31, 2014 there were 44,830,630 Shares issued, directors and officers of the Company as a group owned or controlled approximately 2,555,933 Shares of the Company, representing approximately 5.70% of its issued and outstanding Shares.

-As of June 26, 2013 there were 44,830,630 Shares issued, directors and officers of the Company as a group own or control approximately 2,328,133 Shares of the Company representing approximately 5.19% of its issued and outstanding Shares.
+As of June 25, 2014 there were 44,830,630 Shares issued, directors and officers of the Company as a group own or control approximately 2,555,933 Shares of the Company representing approximately 5.70% of its issued and outstanding Shares.